 Fully extend armhead and lower flail to ground to minimise oil loss.
 Release and interchange the two flail drive hoses at the rotor control valve.
-The flails mounted on the rotor must also be turned round by releasing the bolts and locknuts, withdrawing the flail pivot pins and reversing the shackle/flail assemblies.
+The flails mounted on the rotor must also be individually turned round by releasing the locknut and withdrawing the flail pivot bolt.
+The flail may then be reversed.
+On re-assembly, tightening torque of the locknut is 135 Nm or 100 ft/lbs.